nexiality/tutorials/docs/Database-Automation-dynamicsql.md

 The output, just as expected:<br/>
 ![DynamicSQL 2a output](image/rdbms-02-DynamicSQL2a.output2.png)

+##### Wait, there's more!
 There is _YET_ another way to handle the issue with data variable names that contain space(s).
+And there are multiple added benefits to this technique as well.

-Nexial provides a convenient way to manage all the runtime override into a file, which will be loaded at the start of an execution.
-This project - as part of Nexial convention - must be found in `[PROJECT]/artifact/projects.properties`.
-It is however optional.
+It turns out that Nexial provides another way to specify data variables besides using data file and `set|export JAVA_OPT=...` command line.
+Nexial provides a convenient way to manage all the runtime override into a file, which loads at the start of an execution.
+This optional file - as part of Nexial convention - must be found in `[PROJECT]/artifact/projects.properties`.
 Let's see this feature in action:

 `[PROJECT]/artifact/projects.properties`:
 ```